willisplummer/elm-personal-website/README.md

 This means that changes to the elm code will only be reflected if the latest build is pushed to the `gh-pages` branch

-If you haven't already, install the [Elm Command Line Tools](https://guide.elm-lang.org/install.html)
+install everything by running `yarn`

-Then run `elm make Main.elm --output=elm.js` and commit the new `elm.js` file.
+Then run `yarn build` and commit the new `elm.js` file along with your changes.

 Test the changes locally by running `open index.html`